 5. The Chair may accommodate concerns for personal safety of any person participating in the review Council.
 Accommodations could include participation by telephone, or other means at the direction of the Chair.

 6. The Council shall proceed as follows: (a) the student will present the reason they requested the review.
 The Council may ask questions of the student. (b) The administrator from the Student Honor Office will present information.
-The Council may ask questions of the administrator. (c) The reported student, members of the Council, and/or administrator may direct questions to any witness at the direction of the Chair. (d) Pertinent records, exhibits, eye witnesses, and written statements may be accepted as information for consideration by the Council. (e) After all information has been presented, the Council, the SHO administrator, the student, and advisors will be excused. (f) The Council will render a decision.
+The Council may ask questions of the administrator. (c) The reported student, members of the Council, and/or administrator may direct questions to any witness at the direction of the Chair. (d) Pertinent records, exhibits, eye witnesses, and written statements may be accepted as information for consideration by the Council. (e) After all information has been presented to the Council, the SHO administrator, the student, and advisors will be excused. (f) The Council will render a decision.

 7. The Chair has the responsibility to ensure that appropriate procedures are observed during the review process, including resolving any procedural questions that may arise.